tfc/tfc.github.io/_posts/2016-11-05-python_style_printf_for_cpp.md

 The C++ STL comes with *stream* style character output, which is an alternative to the classic `printf` like format function collection of the C library.
 For different reasons, some C++ programmers still stick to `printf` like formatting.
-This article demonstrates the `pprintpp` [(open source, and available on Github)](https://github.com/tfc/pprintpp) library, which tries to make `printf` use comfortable and safe, while avoiding any runtime overhead.
+This article demonstrates the `pprintpp` [(open source, and available on Github)](https://github.com/tfc/pprintpp) library, which tries to make `printf` use comfortable and safe while avoiding any runtime overhead.

 ## C++ Streams vs. `printf`

-So, i am presenting a `printf` frontend library which tries to enhance it.
+So, I am presenting a `printf` frontend library which tries to enhance it.
 But what is wrong with `printf`?
 Let's compare it with C++ stream style printing in different situations: